Hadas Kotek » Research

 This work studies the syntax and semantics of wh-questions, concentrating on English and German multiple questions.
 I argue for covert scrambling of in-situ wh-phrases in English multiple questions, parallel to the overt scrambling of wh-in-situ in German.
 Evidence is provided from experimental data as well as offline judgments.
 My dissertation develops a new semantic framework for questions building on the syntax that I motivate.
 I am currently writing an LI Monograph based on this work.

 - Kotek, Hadas.
 Composing Questions.
-LI monograph, MIT Press. (under contract)
+Linguistic Inquiry Monographs series.
+Cambridge, MA: MIT Press.

 - Kotek, Hadas.
 Against a feature driven view of wh-movement (slides).
 Presentation at the Deutsche Gesellschaft für Sprachwissenschaft (DGfS) 37, workshop: What drives syntactic computation?
 Alternatives to formal features, Leipzig, March 2015.